Project cooperationUpdated on 30 September 2024

 Unstable wind flow, especially prevalent in floating wind turbines, can be harvested more efficiently using flow stabilisation technology, which further improves flow stability and the blade aerodynamics.

-The main goal of the project is to measure the mean flow in the boundary layer on the working 10MW+ wind turbine blade.
-It is extremely important to obtain flow characteristics that are needed to design a wavy surface.
+The main goal of the project is to measure the mean flow profile in the boundary layer in the halfway of the chord on the working 10MW+ wind turbine blade and design the wavy surface to improve the efficiency of the wind turbine.
+Therefore, it is extremely important to obtain flow characteristics that are needed to design a wavy surface.
 The inflow conditions on the blade are quite different along the height of wind turbine (about 40 deg.).

 Topic